 In C++, module scoped const variables are static (module local), whereas in C they are global.
-This means that each module that declares a certain const variable will contain volatile const no_init int x @ 0x100; / Bad in C++ / the linker will report that more than one variable is located at address 0x100.
+This means that each module that declares a certain const variable will contain a separate variable with this name.
+If you link an application with several such modules all containing (via a header file), for instance, the declaration:

+the linker will report that more than one variable is located at address 0x100.